EmotionalDamage/HentaiBot/README.md

 # HentaiBot
 A Discord Bot that posts from HentaiHaven, Hanime.tv, and Reddit Subreddits.
+This branch runs on AWS.

+## Note: (for only this branch)
+This specific branch is meant to be able to run on AWS (Amazon Web Services).
+This requires access to DynamoDb and runs as an AWS Lambda.
+If you would like to know how to set this up (as this was only meant for me), please make an issue and I'll try help you.
+Changes in the code WILL be needed to get this working for you as I can't be bothered making some special API like I did with the original version.
+This is meant to be used with a HTTPs trigger and it will return info as a HTML file.

 \[WARNING: All Links Are NSFW]